 Turn off the heat and allow the canned clams to warm in the chowder for a few minutes.
-Remove the bay leaves…I always count the number of bay leaves I put in and be sure to take the same out…you do not want someone biting into one of these guys!
+Remove the bay leaves.
+Always count the number of bay leaves you put in.
+Be sure to take the same amount out.
+You do NOT want someone biting into one of these guys!
 Remove the thyme bundle.
+Discard.

 Serve the Manhattan Clam Chowder in big bowls.
 Garnish each bowl with more fresh chopped parsley.
 Serve with fresh bread and/or oyster crackers.
 For a dash of heat, add a few drops of Tabasco!
 ENJOY!